plewis/plewis.github.io/phylogenetics/paup.md

     pscores all;

 > :thinking: According to the parsimony criterion, is the NJ tree better than any of the trees found by parsimony?
 According to the likelihood criterion, is the NJ tree better than the best tree you have found thus far?
 Based on the work you have done, is it possible to say definitively whether the NJ tree is better or worse (according to the likelihood criterion) than the maximum likelihood tree?

+{% comment %}
+5718: parsimony score of the NJ tree (worse than tree found by parsimony 5689) -37364.653: likelihood score of NJ tree (worse than likelihood score (-37266.208) of the parsimony tree) can definitively say that NJ is worse than the ML tree because it is worse than a tree that is not as good as the ML tree
+{% endcomment %}

 ##  Closing down